Lizard Lick, North Carolina

 Lizard Lick is an unincorporated community in Wake County, North Carolina, United States.
 The community is located at the crossroads of Lizard Lick Road and NC 97.
 Lizard Lick has frequently been noted on lists of unusual place names.

 The community is approximately 20 mi east of the state capital of Raleigh, along NC 97.
 It is about 3 mi north of Wendell and 3 mi west of Zebulon.

 History

-According to NC historian William S. Powell, the town got its name from a "passing observer who saw many lizards sunning and licking themselves on a rail fence."
+According to North Carolina historian William S. Powell, the town got its name from a "passing observer who saw many lizards sunning and licking themselves on a rail fence."
 Regardless of the town name, local community members who are native to the area are proud of their origins, and their economic future in the area.
 In May 1997, the state installed the first traffic light in Lizard Lick, marking a new period of "increasing property values" and growth.